 Collier County Sheriff’s Office Explorer’s Program

-Explorers raise money by assisting with parking, gate control and other duties during special events.
-With the money received from working special events and from donations, the Explorers attend Explorer Boot Camp and Delegate meetings to compete with other Explorer posts, in the State of Florida, on law enforcement procedures and tactics.
+Explorers and Cadets raise money by assisting with parking, gate control and other duties during special events.
+With the money received from working special events and from donations, the Explorers and cadets attend Explorer Boot Camp and Delegate state meetings to compete with other Explorer posts, in the State of Florida, on law enforcement procedures and tactics.

 Both Explorers and Cadets must obey the CCSO policy and procedures addressed to the Explorer’s Program along with the guidelines set by the Boy Scouts of America, Learning for Life.
 Explorers and Cadets must maintain a clean discipline history and properly represent the CCSO to maintain their active status in the program.